- By your mid-20s you’ve started laughing a lot less than you used to.

 “So basically, when we enter the workforce we fall off a humour cliff,” Stanford psychology professor Jennifer Aaker said in an interview with The Times.
 “We don’t start laughing again until 70.
 So that’s 47 very serious years.”

-And in addition to any potential health benefits of laughter, it also plays an underrated role in strengthening workplace bonds.
+And in addition to any potential health benefits of laughter in the workplace, it also plays an underrated role in strengthening workplace bonds.

 “We have research to show that humour, when you’re at work, is not only helpful for increasing people’s respect for you, but also for building bonds and sparking creativity so you can think in very different ways,” Professor Aaker told The Times.